Liturgical Translation Program

 In addition to software, Michael works on a liturgical translator's handbook for the Hymns of Theophany.
 The handbook uses a form of English that should be more easily understood by people who have learned English as a foreign language.
 The handbook provides a grammatical analysis of the Greek text, model translations, and commentary that explains the meaning of the text, identifies potential translation problems, and provides suggestions on how these problems can be solved.
 In the first half of 2019, Michael tested features of the translator's handbook in Kenya, Alaska, and Korea.
 He found that use of a liturgical translator's handbook reduces the number of errors, improving quality.
 After defending his research before a committee of seven professors, he was awarded a Doctor of Theology Degree from Aristotle University of Thessaloniki, Greece.
 He also has degrees in Biblical Studies, Linguistics, and Computer Science.

 The Colburns are based in the United States and from there travel to Kenya and other countries to train people in the use of the liturgical Software.
-They assist the Archdiocese of Kenya in the development of a new Priest's Service Book to be used throughout Africa.
+They assist the Archdiocese of Kenya in its translation needs.